Chevrotain/chevrotain/packages/website/docs/tutorial/step4_fault_tolerance.md

 ```

 - We are expecting a colon token (Y).
-- But we found right brackets (X) instead.
+- But we found a right bracket (X) instead.
-- The next token (":") is a colon token (Y) which the one we originally expected.
+- The next token (":") is a colon token (Y), which is the one we originally expected.

-Therefore the redundant right brackets "}" will be skipped (deleted) and the parser will consume the number token.
+Therefore the redundant right bracket "}" will be skipped (deleted) and the parser will consume the number token.

 This heuristic's behavior can be customized by the following method: